steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 diff-formatter = ["difft", "--color=always", "$left", "$right"]
 ```

-Four different jobs, four different settings, because the right tool differs for
+These are four different jobs, so they have four different settings.
+The
-each.
-The built-in TUI we've used for interactive splits is `:builtin`, and it's
+built-in TUI we've used for interactive splits is `:builtin`, and it's the
-the default; `diff-editor` is how you swap in something else.
+default.
+We can change `diff-editor` if we prefer something else.

 ### Paging